 If you have any additional questions, feel free to contact me.

-If you want help improving your writing but applying to a six-week program isn't a practical option, or you feel you aren't yet ready to apply, or you'd like a taste of the Odyssey experience to see if it's right for you, we offer two other possibilities.
+If you want help improving your writing but applying to a six-week program isn't a practical option, or you feel you aren't yet ready to apply, or you'd like a taste of the Odyssey experience to see if it's right for you, we offer several other possibilities.

 The Odyssey Critique Service allows you to receive professional-level feedback on your writing.
 You may submit several stories or chapters, or an entire novel.

 Our site also provides a variety of free resources to help you build your writing skills.
 You can find a review of these resources on our home page.
+Our mission is to help you improve your writing, so I hope you'll find some of these programs and resources useful.

 In 2010, Odyssey became a 501(c)(3) nonprofit organization, the Odyssey Writing Workshops Charitable Trust.
 Please consider supporting Odyssey's mission to help writers of fantasy, science fiction, and horror improve their work by making a donation.
 All donations are tax deductible.